Harding University: Botham Jean and the Benson Auditorium

 In 2020, a former graduate organized a petition drive to rename the Benson auditorium because of Benson's racist views.
 The petition also asked that the auditorium carry the name of Botham Jean instead, a recent Black alumnus who had been murdered in his own apartment by a white Dallas police officer who alleged she had confused their apartments and mistaken the 26-year-old for a burglar.

-Upon review, and against the wishes of the Black Student Association, the university, under the leadership of Bruce McLarty, defended Benson and chose to retain the name.
+Upon review, but against the wishes of the Black Student Association, the university, under the leadership of Bruce McLarty, defended Benson and chose to retain the name.
 However, President McLarty recognized the university had no buildings or landmarks on campus that recognized Black Alumni and promised some sort of memorial to Botham Jean within a year.

 Facing this controversy and a 23% decline in enrollment over 5 years, the board dismissed McLarty, with former president David Burks resuming control.
-Dr. Michael D. Williams became president June 2022.
+Michael D. Williams became president June 2022.

 Campus

 Searcy

 The Searcy campus comprises 48 buildings located on 350 acre near the center of Searcy.
 The campus lies roughly between Race Avenue and Beebe-Capps Expressway and includes several other minor thoroughfares, the campus of Harding Academy, Harding Place (a retirement community), and portions of surrounding neighborhoods.

 The campus includes the George S. Benson Auditorium, which sits facing the McInteer Bible and World Missions Center.
 Brackett Library, the American Studies Building (Education and English departments), the David B. Burks American Heritage Building (hotel and offices), Pattie Cobb Hall, and the Administration Building frame a grassy central commons area upon which can be found several paths, a fountain, and a bell tower made out of bricks from the institution that once stood there: Galloway Female College.

 Recent additions have included several dormitories; expansions of the cafeteria, student center, art department, and the David B. Burks American Heritage Building.
 The McInteer Bible and World Missions Center, was built in a project that included closing a road and creating a pedestrian mall.

 After competing in the Ganus Athletic Center from 1976 until 2006, Harding's volleyball and basketball teams moved back to the Rhodes-Reaves Field House.
 The field house is a round-topped airplane hangar built for France in WWII, and purchased as war surplus by George S. Benson.
 It was reconstructed on campus in 1947.
-In 2007 it was retrofitted to accentuate the already deafening acoustics of the facility, working to the advantage of the home teams and earning Harding the title of "Best Road Trip Destination in College Basketball."
+In 2007, it was retrofitted to accentuate the acoustics of the facility, working to the advantage of the home teams.
 The campus also has intramural sports facilities, including an indoor facility built for the Harding Bison football team in 2019.